-We have proposed a "black-box" framework for expressing theoretical arguments about different kinds of incentive contracts without assuming any specific organizational structure, by working in terms of the outcome correspondence $\Phi$ mapping contracts to possible responses.
-Concretely, we have examined arguments concerning linear contracts, and their ability to provide robustness to uncertainty by aligning the payoffs of the two parties without being sensitive to details of the environment.
-Past literature has pointed to the broad space of possible actions as a key ingredient in such arguments.
-We have formalized this in our framework as a Richness property on the correspondence $\Phi$ .
+In this paper, we have examined arguments concerning linear contracts, and their ability to provide robustness to uncertainty by aligning the payoffs of the two parties without being sensitive to details of the environment.
+To avoid assuming any specific organizational structure, we have proposed a "black-box" framework for reasoning about contracts, working in terms of the outcome correspondence Φ mapping contracts to possible responses.
+Past literature has pointed to the broad space of possible actions as key to robustness of linear contracts.
+We have formalized this in our framework as a Richness property on the correspondence Φ .
 But Richness alone is not enough to allow comparisons across contracts, let alone to identify optimal contracts.
 We identified a further Responsiveness property, requiring that when contracts change, the possible responses vary in a way that resembles maximizing expected payment.
 We showed that, as a supplement to Richness, Responsiveness is sufficient-and, in an appropriate sense, essentially necessary-to ensure that linear contracts are optimally robust, in the sense of solving a maxmin problem.
 We illustrated this in more detail by describing several specific ways to write down a model of hierarchical contracting, all of which satisfy Richness, and showing how Responsiveness distinguishes versions that lead to linear contracts from a version that does not.
 Our more detailed analysis of the individual models also showed that, even though multiple models lead to linear contracts being optimal, these models are not equivalent to each other.

-At ground level, our analysis helps to better understand when and why linear contracts are robust to uncertainty, without relying on the bilateral principal-agent structure.
-But while we have focused on linear contracts, a similar methodology could potentially be applied to many other classes of contracts.
-For example, Antić (2021) shows how changing the space of uncertainty in a robust agency model can lead to debt contracts, rather than linear contracts, as optimal (and, a bit farther afield, Malenko and Tsoy (2020) do the same in a screening model); our work naturally suggests the question of whether some alternative properties on the correspondence $\Phi$ would reproduce this finding in an organization-free way.
+Our focus has been on understanding when and why linear contracts are robust to uncertainty, without relying on the bilateral principal-agent structure.
+But a similar methodology could potentially be applied to many other classes of contracts.
+We illustrate this in the Online Supplementary Material, Section S-3, by showing how alternative conditions on Φ would lead to concave rather than linear contracts.
+Another potential future application of the approach would be foundations for debt contracts: Antić (2021) shows how changing the space of uncertainty in a robust agency model can lead to debt contracts, rather than linear contracts, as optimal (and, a bit farther afield, Malenko and Tsoy (2020) do the same in a screening model); our work naturally suggests the question of whether some alternative properties on the correspondence Φ would reproduce this finding in an organization-free way.
 More generally, we hope that our work will spur the development of an appropriate methodology to separate the analysis of formal incentives from assumptions on the organizational environment in which they operate.